 - If you don’t feel any effects from an edible after one hour, try eating a snack like an organic apple to turn on the digestion and absorption in your gut.

 - Some people who are new to cannabis require 2-3 doses before they feel anything at all, so it’s often best to try the same low dose three times with 8 to 24 hours between trials before increasing the dose.

 - I’ve infrequently met patients who seem unable to absorb any significant amount of THC through the gut.
-In these individuals, absorption via the oral blood vessels or the lungs is the best option.
+In these individuals, absorption via the oral blood vessels (i.e., under your tongue) or the lungs is the best option.

-- A calm, safe environment and gentle reassurance that everything will be okay is the primary treatment.
+- Be in a calm, safe environment and have gentle reassurance that everything will be OK is the primary treatment.

 - Stay hydrated.